 Coal Phase Out

 It is one of the main drivers of climate change because coal is one of the most greenhouse gas intensive fuels.
 Despite this, over 40% of world electricity is still generated from coal (see Electricity production from coal).
-Globally, coal causes over 12 Giga tons of CO2 per year and accounts for about 25% of all greenhouse gas emissions.
-In 2014, 18% of the EU’s total greenhouse gas emissions came from burning coal (sources: Europe Beyond coal database + EEA UNFCCC GHG database).
+Globally, coal causes over 15 Giga tons of CO2 per year and accounts for about 40% of fossil CO2 emissions (see Global Carbon Budget here).
+In 2016, 16% of the EU’s total greenhouse gas emissions came from burning coal (sources: Europe Beyond coal database + EEA UNFCCC GHG database).

 Phasing out coal is the low-hanging fruit when it comes to scaling up emission reductions in Europe in line with the Paris Agreement.
 It has to be a priority in every European country.
 The most cost-effective way of restricting global warming to 1.5 deg C in accordance with the Paris Agreement and the IPCC 1.5 Deg C Report is for the EU and all OECD countries to phase-out coal by the year 2030 (and the rest of the world by 2050).